 6. You’ll Go Before a Judge

 A DUI charge typically requires a court appearance for sentencing.
 You can choose to hire your own attorney or have one appointed by the court.
-During proceedings, remain calm, respectful, and truthful, always with your attorney present.
+During proceedings, remain calm, respectful, and truthful, always have your attorney present.
 Missing your court date can result in a warrant for your arrest.

 7. Community Service and/or Fines